 - Results given in tables must not be duplicated in figures and vice versa.

 - Figures and tables should be numbered according to the order in which they have been mentioned in the result section.

-There must be discussion of the important findings in perspective of existing knowledge with references.
-Limitations of the study if any must be mentioned at the end of discussion.
+There must be discussion of the important findings in the perspective of existing knowledge with references.
+Discussion of results with national & international literature, the discussion must be two-third of the "Introduction" section and must have two third of the total references.
+Limitations of the study if any must be mentioned at the end of the discussion.